 Improving their performance will boost their confidence and abilities.
 In return, it will increase employee engagement as they will become more responsible in their jobs.

 Summing it up

-Being the leader of the organization, it should be your commitment to establishing a mindset that your employees take responsibility for their own actions.
-Building a culture of accountability might not be easy but it is not hard as well.
 It just needs determination and a positive approach so that employees can accept it.
-Accountability needs to be portrayed in a manner that it becomes a part of your company culture.
+Accountability needs to be portrayed in a manner that becomes a part of your company culture.
 In the long run, it will help you nurture your employees to become leaders, productive, and more committed to their work.